 Vermont Veterans Committee on Homelessness (VVCH): The VVCH is a joint committee of the Chittenden Homeless Alliance and the VCEH.
 It is an all-volunteer committee made up of representation from Veteran service providers and other Veteran specific organizations.
 The VVCH provides the organizational structure to help Veterans access all of the Veteran specific homeless assistance resources available.
 The VVCH serves to ensure homelessness among Veterans is rare, brief and non-recurring.

-Veteran Committee Representative: This position will be a full-time paid position housed in SSVF@UVM initially.
+Veteran Committee Representative (VCR): This position will be a full-time paid position housed in SSVF@UVM initially.
 The primary role of this position will engage with the Veteran and facilitate access into the Coordinated Entry System.

-VT Veteran’s Committee Representative: Will Vilardo

-VT Veteran’s Committee Representative’s email: wvilardo@uvm.edu

-VT Veteran’s Committee Representative’s phone number: 802-656-2834

 Coordinated Entry Housing Assessments: The existing CCHA Vulnerability & Sustainability Assessments from CCHA VT-501 will be used to determine order of priority and guide housing referrals.

-Federal Benchmark Generation Tool: The FBGT is a statewide Master List used by the VVCH.
+Federal Benchmark Generation Tool (FBGT): The FBGT is a statewide Master List used by the VVCH.
 It provides data to help determine how successful the VVCH and Chittenden County Homeless Alliance are in meeting the federally mandated benchmarks of achieving an end to Veteran homelessness.
 It is only used by the Veteran Service providers

 Available Veteran Resources:

-Veterans, who qualify will be eligible for assistance with housing in 5 main, Veteran-specific areas:
+Veterans who qualify, will be eligible for housing assistance in 5 Veteran-specific programs:

 HUD-VASH (Veterans Affairs Supportive Housing) is permanent supportive housing.
 This program is administered by the U.S. Department of Veterans Affairs in partnership with local Public Housing Authorities.
-The VA will dedicate ten (10) HUD VASH vouchers to be used by qualifying Veterans, as determined by the VA, to those Veterans enrolled in Coordinated Entry.
-This will be a Statewide total.
-CoC prioritization policies will be adhered to.
-In such instances where the VA’s non-CE dedicated HUD VASH vouchers are unavailable for use, and there remains available CE-dedicated HUD VASH vouchers, the VAMC reserves the right and ability to offer an available HUD VASH voucher to a qualifying Veteran, regardless of their status in Coordinated Entry.
-CE HUD VASH Voucher availability will be regularly communicated to the VCR from the appropriate VA personnel.

-GPD (Grant Per Diem) is a service-enriched transitional housing program.
+Grant Per Diem (GPD) is a service-enriched transitional housing program.
 Veterans who are enrolled in GPD are still considered homeless and should be added to the Local Master list.
 GPD is administered by the U.S Department of Veterans Affairs in partnership with local homeless service provider agencies.

-SSVF (Supportive Services for Veteran Families) is primarily a Rapid Re-Housing program.
+Supportive Services for Veteran Families (SSVF) is primarily a Rapid Re-Housing program.
 Funding is also available for Homelessness Prevention on a case by case basis only.
 SSVF is grant funded through the U.S. Department of Veterans Affairs.

-HCHV (Healthcare for Homeless Veterans) is for any Veteran that is not appropriate or able to be referred for the above named resources.
-The VA Medical Center’s HCHV team may be able to provide non-categorical Social Work Case Management for these Veterans.
+Healthcare for Homeless Veterans (HCHV) services provide social work case management for eligible Veterans through the VA Medical Center.
+HCHV is able to serve Veterans who may not be eligible or are waiting enrollment in another program.

 Other Veteran Housing Partners, such as Dodge House.